 Direct limousine bus services run between KIX and Kyoto Station (100 min, ¥2,600).
 The limousine buses run almost hourly between 4.30am and 9.10pm from Kyoto Station to KIX, and between 7am and 11am from KIX to Kyoto Station.
 These limousine buses are also operated by Kansai Airport Transportation Enterprise, Osaka Airport Transport, and Keihan Bus, and again the transportation fees and travel time is the same for all companies.

-6. Taking a taxi to or from Kansai International Airport
+Take a taxi to Kansai International Airport

 A taxi ride from KIX to central Osaka takes about 50 minutes, and costs about ¥15,000 during the day and ¥18,000 at night.
 The journey to Kyoto takes around 2h30m, which is much slower compared to the train services and also much more expensive.
-Because it is very expensive and slower and the trains and buses are very easy to use, we do recommend you to use the public transportation.
+Because it is very expensive and slower and the trains and buses are very easy to use, we do recommend you to use the public transportation

 The first train bound for central Osaka leaves KIX around 6am, and the first bus at 5.15am.
 The first train that goes to Kyoto Station leaves KIX around 6.30am, and limousine bus around 7am.